Renganaden Seeneevassen: Political career

 In the 1940s Seeneevassen joined the Labour Party.
 He was elected as councillor of Municipality of Port Louis, a role which he held until his death in 1958.
 In 1944 he was nominated as member of the Legislative Council by governor general Sir Donald Mackenzie Kennedy.

 At the 1948 general elections Seeneevassen was elected to the Legislative Council.
 He was elected again at the 1953 general elections.
 In 1953 Guy Sauzier selected Seeneevassen to represent Mauritius at the coronation ceremony of Queen Elizabeth in England.

 In 1957 he was appointed as Minister of Education.
 In 1958 he travelled to Burma to negotiate the price of bulk orders of rice on behalf of the Government of Mauritius.
 He died soon after his return to Mauritius at Labourdonnais Street and was cremated at Vallée des Prêtres.

 Recognition

 The secondary school Renganaden Seeneevassen SSS is named after him.
 In the capital city of Port Louis a street which connects Abattoir Road to Royal Road also bears his name.
 There is also a building which is named after Seeneevassen at the corner of Pope Hennessy and Mallard streets in Port Louis.
+The 100 rupee note bears his name and picture in his honor.